Skip to main content

 Senior Cybersecurity and Compliance Manager, CISA, CCSK, CMMC RP

-That uncertainty is why measuring your organization’s readiness before inviting a Certified Third-Party Assessment Organization (C3PAO) is so important.
+That uncertainty is why measuring your organization’s readiness before inviting a C3PAO is so important.
 It’s your opportunity to validate that every control is implemented and verifiable, every document tells a consistent story, and every stakeholder knows their role in demonstrating compliance.

 Common challenges organizations face during CMMC readiness

-Even organizations that have done everything “right” — implemented all 110 NIST 800-171 controls, documented their policies, and built a solid security foundation — often discover new obstacles as they approach their first CMMC assessment.
+Even organizations implemented all 110 NIST 800-171 controls, documented their cybersecurity policies, and built a solid security foundation often discover new obstacles as they approach their first CMMC assessment.

-What surprises many teams is that the hardest part isn’t implementing the controls, it’s scoping the proper assets and services, proving that controls are fully in place, working as intended, and supported by complete documentation.
+What surprises many teams is that the hardest part isn’t implementing the controls themselves.
+It’s proving that they’re fully in place, working as intended, and supported by complete documentation.
 The CMMC framework demands precision and consistency across people, processes, and systems, and that level of readiness takes time to validate.

 Here are a few of the most common hurdles organizations run into during the final stretch toward certification, and why identifying them early can save you weeks, or even months, of rework.